-Observe that~$T(ab)$ involves no transitive stackings, that at most two vertices are stacked onto each edge of~$T(ab)$, and that in~$T(ab)$ no vertex is stacked onto an edge in~$E(ab)$.
-Further observe that in any vertex ordering of~$T(ab)$ the vertices $b^1, \ldots, b^N$ come (actually in that ordering) to the right of~$a$ and~$b$, while the vertices $a^1, \ldots, a^N$ come (not necessarily in that order) to the left of~$a$ and~$b$.
-In particular,~$a$ and~$b$ are consecutive in any vertex ordering of~$T(ab)$.
+\end{sidefigure} Observe that~$T(ab)$ involves no transitive stackings, that at most two vertices are stacked onto each edge of~$T(ab)$, and that in~$T(ab)$ no vertex is stacked onto an edge in~$E(ab)$.
+Further observe that in every vertex ordering of~$T(ab)$ the vertices $b^1, \ldots, b^N$ come (actually in that order) to the right of~$a$ and~$b$, while the vertices $a^1, \ldots, a^N$ come (not necessarily in that order) to the left of~$a$ and~$b$.
+In particular,~$a$ and~$b$ are consecutive in every vertex ordering of~$T(ab)$.